-Office 365 data retention policies are not adequate since there are limitations involved with deleted items, recoverable items, and legal holds.
-End-users are required to configure multiple policies and settings that result in strife with corporate retention policies, which in turn derail the compliance efforts.
-Backup solutions or tools utilizing snapshots enforce an administrative burden of restoring and mounting multiple snapshots.
+The Office 365 data retention policies exhibit limitations concerning deleted items, recoverable items, and legal holds.
+End-users must configure multiple policies and settings, often conflicting with corporate retention policies, hampering compliance efforts.
+Backup solutions using snapshots can burden administrators with the task of restoring and managing numerous snapshots.

-Today, organizations need to comply with both IT governance and regulatory requirements.
-This is easier with on-premises deployments.
-However, not all SaaS applications protect data in accordance with compliance requirements and industry standards.
-Therefore, all small and medium-sized organizations need to do their due diligence to ensure smooth accessibility of cloud data according to key requirements for compliance.
+In today’s landscape, organizations must align with both IT governance and regulatory mandates.
+Achieving this is more straightforward in on-premises deployments.
+However, not all SaaS applications prioritize data protection in accordance with compliance requirements and industry standards.
+Therefore, it is imperative for small and medium-sized organizations to diligently ensure seamless access to cloud data while meeting essential compliance requirements.

-Gartner Research Report of 2017 stated that “Infrastructure and operations leaders using or evaluating Office 365 are considering investments in third-party tools for accelerated recovery options.”
-Kernel Office 365 Backup & Restore is a third-party backup tool that helps in backup and recovery of deleted or corrupted data.
-It ensures that whatever data is lost due to a security breach or malware attacks is not gone forever.
-Office 365 Backup tool saves Exchange/Office 365 mailboxes as PST without Outlook and exports user/archive/shared mailboxes & public folders to PST files.
-Prior to backup and restore of Office 365 data, it filters mailbox by Date, Item Type.
-Also, it restores healthy PST files to Office 365 mailboxes.
+According to a 2017 Gartner Research Report, “Infrastructure and operations leaders using or evaluating Office 365 are considering investments in third-party tools for accelerated recovery options.”
+One such third-party solution is Kernel Office 365 Backup and Restore.
+This tool plays a crucial role in backing up and recovering deleted or corrupted data, ensuring that data lost due to security breaches or malware attacks is not permanently gone.
+It allows for the saving of Exchange/Office 365 mailboxes as PST files without requiring Outlook and facilitates the export of user/archive/shared mailboxes and public folders to PST files.
+Additionally, it includes features like mailbox filtering by date and item type and the ability to restore healthy PST files to Office 365 mailboxes.